Edwin Arlington Robinson: Career

 With his father gone, Robinson became the man of the household.
 He tried farming and developed a close relationship with his sister-in-law Emma Robinson, who after her husband Herman's death, moved back to Gardiner with her children.
 She twice rejected marriage proposals from Robinson, after which he permanently left Gardiner.
 He moved to New York, where he lived as an impoverished poet while cultivating friendships with other writers, artists, and intellectuals.
 In 1896, he self-published his first book, The Torrent and the Night Before, paying 100 dollars for 500 copies.
 Robinson meant it as a surprise for his mother.
 Days before the copies arrived, his mother died of diphtheria.
 His eldest brother, Dean, died of a drug overdose in 1899.

 Robinson's second volume, Children of The Night, published in 1897, had a somewhat wider circulation.
 Its readers included President Theodore Roosevelt's son Kermit, who had received a copy from his teacher, who happened to be a friend of Robinson.
 Kermit then recommended it to his father, who, impressed by the poems and aware of Robinson's straits, invited Robinson to join him for dinner at the White House (though Robinson declined due to his lacking "suitable clothes") and in 1905 offered the writer a sinecure at the New York Customs Office.
 According to Edmund Morris, author of Theodore Rex, a tacit condition of his employment was that, in exchange for his desk and two thousand dollars a year, he should work "with a view to helping American letters", rather than the receipts of the United States Treasury.
 Robinson remained in the job until Roosevelt left office.
 In 1913, Robinson lived on Lighthouse Hill, Staten Island.

 Gradually his literary successes began to mount.
 He won the Pulitzer Prize three times in 1922, 1925 and 1928, and was elected a member of the American Academy of Arts and Letters in 1927.
 He was later described by the poet Michael Schmidt as "more artful than Hardy and more coy than Frost and a brilliant sonneteer".

+Tilbury

+Tilbury Town is a fictional American town which is the location for many works by Robinson.
+The small New England village was modeled after Gardiner, Maine, where Robinson grew up.
+Tilbury Town is the setting of “Richard Cory”, “Mr. Flood’s Party”, and “Luke Havergall”, all of which are included in the Columbia Anthology of the 500 most anthologized poems in the English language.
+Most of Robinson’s non-Arthurian characters only appear in one poem; however, four residents of Tilbury Town—Calverly, Clavering, Leffingwell, and Lingard—are mentioned in at least three poems each.